jsohlendorff/continuous_time_LTMLE/article.typ

 mean bias, standard deviation of the estimates, and the mean of the estimated standard error, as well as coverage of 95% confidence intervals.
-We also present boxplots of the results, showing bias (Figure @fig:boxplot_results_no_time_confounding, @fig:boxplot_results_strong_time_confounding, and @fig:boxplot_results_censored), as well as standard errors (Figure @fig:se_boxplot_results_no_time_confounding, @fig:se_boxplot_results_strong_time_confounding, and @fig:boxplot_results_censored), depending on the parameters.
+We also present boxplots of the results, showing bias (Figure @fig:boxplot_results_no_time_confounding, @fig:boxplot_results_strong_time_confounding, @fig:boxplot_results_censored, and @fig:boxplot_censored_ice_ipcw), as well as standard errors (Figure @fig:se_boxplot_results_no_time_confounding, @fig:se_boxplot_results_strong_time_confounding, and @fig:boxplot_results_censored), depending on the parameters.
 Additional results, such as those involving sample size, can be found in the Appendix.

+Across all scenarios considered in the uncensored setting (Table @table:no-time-confounding and @table:strong-time-confounding and Figure @fig:boxplot_results_no_time_confounding, @fig:se_boxplot_results_no_time_confounding, @fig:boxplot_results_strong_time_confounding, and @fig:se_boxplot_results_strong_time_confounding),
-We see that the debiased ICE-IPCW estimator works well in all cases considered with respect to bias, coverage and standard errors.
-Moreover, it is unbiased in cases with substantial time-varying confounding and performs better than both the naive Cox model and the LTMLE estimator.
+it appears that the debiased ICE-IPCW estimator has good performance with respect to bias, coverage, and standard errors.
+The debiased ICE-IPCW estimator is unbiased even in settings with substantial time-varying confounding and consistently matches or outperforms both the naive Cox method and the LTMLE estimator.

-Interestingly enough, in the case with time-varying confounding, LTMLE estimates are biased, but the mean squared errors are about the same as for the debiased ICE-IPCW estimator, but LTMLE generally has smaller standard errors, suggesting a bias variance trade-off between analyses in continuous-time and discrete-time methods.
+Interestingly, when strong time-varying confounding is present, LTMLE estimates are biased, but the mean squared errors are about the same as for the debiased ICE-IPCW estimator.
-The fact standard errors appear a little less biased could be due to misspecification of the nuisance parameters $Qbar(k)$.
+However, its mean squared error is comparable to that of the debiased ICE-IPCW estimator, likely owing to the fact that it has generally smaller standard errors.
+This reflects a bias–variance trade-off between continuous-time and discrete-time approaches.
+The standard errors obtained from the debiased procedure also appear slightly more biased than the standard errors obtained from the LTMLE procedure, but this difference may be negligible.
+Note that with our choice of nuisance parameter model for the iterative regressions that probably is misspecified, we do not encounter bias in the estimates, but may encounter bias in the standard errors, as estimation of the standard errors is not doubly robust.

-In the censored case, we see that the debiased ICE-IPCW estimator appears unbiased in nearly all cases considered and for all choices of $lambda^c$ and all choices of nuisance parameter models.
+In the presence of right-censoring (Figure @fig:boxplot_results_censored, @fig:se_boxplot_results_censored, and @fig:boxplot_censored_ice_ipcw), we see that the debiased ICE-IPCW estimator remains unbiased across all simulation scenarios and all choices of nuisance parameter models.
+Moreover, standard errors are (slightly) conservative as is to be expected.

+With regards to the selection of nuisance parameter models for the pseudo-outcomes, we find that the linear model provides the most biased estimates for the non-debiased ICE-IPCW estimator
+(Figure @fig:boxplot_censored_ice_ipcw), though the differences are not substantial.
+In Figure @fig:boxplot_results_censored, we see that for the debiased ICE-IPCW estimator, there is no substantial difference between the linear, scaled quasibinomial, and tweedie models.
-Furthermore, standard errors appear to be (slightly) conservative.
-Standard errors for the tweedie model appear to be slightly higher than for the linear model or the scaled quasibinomial model, but are otherwise comparable.
+Also note that the Tweedie model produces slightly larger standard errors for the debiased ICE-IPCW estimator than the linear or scaled quasibinomial models.
-//3.
-The linear model appears to give the most unstable estimates.
-//   This can be seen in the boxplots for the (simple) ICE-IPCW estimator (@fig:boxplot_censored_ice_ipcw).
+However, the differences are otherwise minor.

 #let table_no_time_confounding = csv("simulation_study/tables/results_table_no_time_confounding.csv")
 #let _ = table_no_time_confounding.remove(0)